b2lie/time-warp-labyrinth/README.md

   `C:\\Users\\Me\\Downloads\\Time Warp Labyrinth\\twlcats.mp3`

   &emsp;&emsp;An easier way to do this is to open Windows Explorer, navigate to the folder where
-  &emsp;&emsp;this project is located, and right-click the audio file.
+  &emsp;&emsp;this project is located, right-click on the audio file then Select "Properties"
-  &emsp;&emsp;Select "Properties" and copy the "Location" that shows.<br/>
+  &emsp;&emsp;and copy the "Location" that shows.<br/>

   - [ ] Replace `Program Files (x86)\\Windows Media Player\\wmplayer.exe\` in the line
   `snprintf(myCommand, sizeof(myCommand), "start /B \"%s\\Program Files (x86)\\Windows Media Player\\wmplayer.exe\" \"%s\"", getenv("SystemDrive"), gameOST);` with the file